Sri Lankan share index falls below key 6,000 support level

-COLOMBO, March 14 (Reuters) - Sri Lankan share index fell on Monday, snapping a two-session gaining streak as it declined below a key support level of 6,000 points, with foreign investors exiting the island nation’s risk assets, brokers said.
+COLOMBO, March 14 (Reuters) - Sri Lankan share index fell on Monday, snapping a two-session gaining streak as it declined below a key support level of 6,000 points, stockbrokers said.

 The index had gained 2.7 percent in the last two sessions through Friday due to a technical rebound.